logicalclocks/hops-docs/docs/configurations/hopsfs.rst

   main class that initializes the driver.

 * **dfs.storage.driver.configfile**:
   path to a file that contains configuration parameters for the driver jar file.
 The path is supplied to the **dfs.storage.driver.class** as an argument during initialization.
-See :ref:`ndb configuration parameters <ndb-conf-parameters>`
+See :ref:`hops ndb driver configuration parameters <ndb-conf-parameters>`.